 click to hear audio John Allen reading a news bulletin on Laser Hot Hits from Sunday 1st March 1987.
 This is taken from a recording available on www.azanorak.com.
 Our thanks to Ray Robinson (duration 1 minute 52 seconds)

 Tim Allen Tim Allen had worked on a number of London's land-based pirates including Radio Duck, the north-west London medium wave station Radio Floss and Hits-FM, before joining Caroline-558, as it was then called, in October 1987 to present drive and weekend breakfast (and occasionally lunchtime) shows.
 He was on board when the infamous hurricane hit and also the night the 300 ft. mast collapsed.
 He was due to spend four weeks on the ship but ended up staying twice as long.
 His last show on Caroline was on 10th December.
 He then spent two years “sitting in a goldfish bowl in the middle of the store and being stared at by customers” at HMV's in-store radio station before joining the Chiltern Radio network.
 From there he moved to Northants Radio for three years presenting the mid-morning show, then Drivetime at Hereward FM in Peterborough.
-The Classic Gold Network in Bedfordshire was next.
-Tim can currently be heard on Wave-105 on the south coast of England where he is also Station Producer.
+The Classic Gold Network in Bedfordshire was next followed by Wave-105 on the south coast of England where he was also Station Producer.
+Wave was replaced by Greatest Hits Radio in 2024 and Tim left the station.
+He can currently be heard on Bay Easy 100.2 in Malta and Gozo hosting the weekend Breakfast Show.
 (Thanks to Tim and Paul Graham.)

 click to hear audio Tim Allen on Caroline-558 from his 5-9pm show, one evening in October or November 1987.
 This is an edited version of a recording made by Tim on the ship.
 Our thanks to him for providing it (duration 3 minutes 21 seconds)